-Eric and Kim Hornak began testing their daughter for learning challenges at age three, because both of them have dyslexia in their families.
-While it turned out their daughter did not have dyslexia, doctors did see signs of attention-deficit disorder (ADD) after further testing.
+Eric and Kim Hornak began testing their daughter for learning challenges at age three.
+Both of them have dyslexia in their families, and while it turned out their daughter did not have dyslexia, doctors did see signs of attention-deficit disorder (ADD) after further testing.

 “By the time she turned nine it was confirmed, and I learned then I had it, too,” Eric says.
 “We looked around to find support and found nothing going on in Denver.”